ryze-data/dagster_ingestion_pipeliines_education/README.md

 - Python = 3.10.0 (Python 3.11 is supported as well)
     - ONLY one version of python that is in the Environment Variable path (any confusion of python can produce unexpected errors)

+- Assumptions
-- Assumptions are that this repository is installed in your home directory
+    - this repository is installed in your home directory
+    - you are using Windows and that python was installed from the microsoft store

 ### Recommended: Virtual Environment

-- This assumes you are using Windows and that python was installed from the microsoft store

 0. Download repo (optional)